Entrance Exams, Lottery, Registration & Music Audition Information

 - We recommend and welcome students to apply even if they are considering other schools.
 Classes are assigned on a "first come, first served" basis, so it is best to apply even if you are looking at additional schools.
 It is important to note that any applications received after the February deadline are automatically added to the end of the wait list.

-Placement Testing FAQ's
+Entrance Exam Testing FAQ's

 How do we sign up for the Testing?